jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ian-pooley-slyfox.md

   German DJ/Producer
 featuredImage: /img/ian pooley-studio.jpeg
 ---
-_After wowing the crowd last month in Sydney, we caught up with DJ and production wizard, Ian Pooley for a quick chat and debrief on the Australia trip. _
+_After wowing the crowd last month in Sydney, _[_Rave Reviewz_](https://magazine.ravereviewz.net)_ caught up with DJ and production wizard, Ian Pooley for a quick chat and debrief on the Australia trip. _

 **RR: Hey Ian!
 You were in Sydney last month and played at [SLYFOX](https://www.facebook.com/slyfoxenmore/) and [S.A.S.H](https://www.facebook.com/sashsundays/) - two very different settings.
 How did you find them?**